Liberia - Country Commercial Guide

 Overview

-The Ministry of Commerce and Industry (MOCI) has an unaccredited National Standards Laboratory (NSL) that provides facility and fee-based services such as product testing, measuring, and calibrating for safety and quality standards.
-The lab, established under the West Africa Quality Program, is part of Liberia’s efforts to remain World Trade Organization (WTO) compliant.
-It provides technical services to food producing industries in Liberia to enhance the production of safe food, and trains inspectors of various government regulatory bodies.
+The government transformed the unaccredited National Standards Laboratory (NSL) into the Liberia Standards Authority (LiSA) in August 2022.
+The authority provides facilities and fee-based services such as product/chemical testing, microbiological testing, metrology, technical services, and quality standards/assurance.
+The lab, established under the West Africa Quality Program, is part of Liberia’s efforts to remain compliant with World Trade Organization (WTO) trade protocols.
+LiSA provides technical services to food producing industries in Liberia to enhance the production of safe food, and trains inspectors of various government regulatory bodies.
 Its mandates include establishing a reliable standards framework to facilitate trade and to enforce the criteria of the International Organization for Standardization (IOS).
-The NSL helps to improve Liberia’s sanitary and phytosanitary (SPS) systems – regulating food safety, animal, and plant health – to ensure quality control for food and basic commodities.
-It is also part of a regional program to strengthen quality assurance systems to support competitiveness and harmonization of technical barriers to trade (TBT) and SPS measures in West Africa.
-The facility also nominally helps the government monitor and prevent counterfeit and substandard goods from entering the Liberian market.
-Liberia’s membership in ECOWAS, means the country is subject to ECOWAS biosecurity and SPS requirements.
-The lab conducts microbiological and chemical analyses of food and non-food products, and metrological services such as calibration and verification of length, mass, temperature, and volume.
+LiSa is also part of a regional program to strengthen quality assurance systems to support competitiveness and harmonization of technical barriers to trade (TBT) and sanitary and phytosanitary (SPS) measures in West Africa.

 Standards Testing, Inspection and Certification

-Liberia accepts standards developed by U.S.-domicile standards developing organizations and generally tend to favor the standards of the United States.
+Liberia accepts standards developed by U.S. standards developing organizations and generally tend to favor U.S. standards.
 Liberia has no mutual recognition agreements with U.S. organizations on product certification, but the government accepts product standards and certification developed by the United States and other international standard organizations.
 Various agencies handle certifications in Liberia, depending on the product, sector, and industry.
-The government and Liberians generally tend to favor the U.S. standards in nearly all instances.
 U.S. exporters have not reported that product certification is burdensome.
-Bureau Veritas Liberia (BIVAC)handles customs inspections.
+Bureau Veritas Liberia (BIVAC) handles customs inspections.
 It conducts pre-shipment inspection services including verification of quality and quantity for exports.
 It also performs destination inspections to verify imports including customs classification and value based on documents importers provide.
 Several agencies handle accreditations depending on the areas of concern.
 For instance, the Ministry of Health and the Liberia Medicines & Health Products Regulatory Authority (LMHRA) handle health system and product accreditation.
-The National Commission on Higher Education, along with the Ministry of Education and the University of Liberia (UL), manage education system accreditations.
+The National Commission on Higher Education, along with the Ministry of Education (https://www.moeliberia.com/ ) and the University of Liberia (UL), manage education system accreditations.
 The Ministry of Commerce and Industry handles accreditations of most consumer products.
-For details on standards, contact the Liberia Standards Laboratory of the Ministry of Commerce and Industry.

 Publication of Technical Regulations